-However, starting Monday, March 30, the delivery schedule will change.
+However, starting Monday, March 30, the delivery schedule changed.

-We will still be providing five days worth of food (breakfast, lunch and a snack) but deliveries will be on Mondays, Tuesdays and Thursdays.
+We are still be providing five days worth of food (breakfast, lunch and a snack) but deliveries are now on Mondays, Tuesdays and Thursdays.

-You will still be able to pick up food from 11 a.m. to 1 p.m. at our three sites: Gettys D. Broome High School, Pacolet Elementary School and Cowpens Middle School.
+You can also pick up food from 11 a.m. to 1 p.m. at our three sites: Gettys D. Broome High School, Pacolet Elementary School and Cowpens Middle School.